Field Day Blog Logo

 Scissor Lift Batteries

-DISCLAIMER: Before handling a battery on any machine, make sure you’re wearing appropriate protection like gloves, safety glasses, clothing that covers your entire body, and closed toe shoes.
+DISCLAIMER: Before handling a battery on any machine, make sure you’re wearing appropriate protection like gloves, safety glasses, clothing that covers your entire body, and closed-toe shoes.

 Battery Composition

-All Hy-Brid Lifts HB Series scissor lifts use a group 27 lead acid battery made of plates, lead, and lead oxide.
+All Hy-Brid Lifts Pro Series and Push-Around Series scissor lifts use a group 27 lead acid battery made of plates, lead, and lead oxide.
 Inside the battery is a sulfuric acid and water mixture called electrolyte.
 The electrolyte solution in a battery should be approximately 35% sulfuric acid and 65% water.
 During normal operation, batteries “consume” water via evaporation.
 Since the majority of electrolyte is water, you should always add water if the electrolyte is low.
 You should never add sulfuric acid because this will change the pH level of the battery, leading to other issues and battery damage.
 If the battery is discharged, be careful to only add enough water to top off the cell without overfilling it.
 The water expands during charging, so overfilling a cell can create a dangerous boil-over condition.

 Checking Specific Gravity